Thien-y1502/DataStructure/README.md

     - The `PDFSFull2` file describes the PDFS offline traversal process on a tree
     - The `PDFSFull1` file details the step-by-step PDFS offline traversal
     - The `PDFS offline auto.html` file visually represents the traversal and path splitting
+      **Note: To run the HTML file, please download it first and open it locally in your browser.**
     - The `TestCase` file contains test cases for `PDFSFull2` and the HTML file

 - **Presentation file** (.ppt)